gavinlyonsrepo/sensors_PICO/extra/doc/lm75/README.md

 ----------------------
  ![mod](https://github.com/gavinlyonsrepo/STM32_projects/blob/master/extra/images/lm75a.jpg)

-This is a library for TI LM75A Digital Temperature Sensor and Thermal Watchdog With Two-Wire Interface Temperature Sensor I2C.
+This is a library for the TI LM75A Digital Temperature Sensor and Thermal Watchdog With Two-Wire Interface Temperature Sensor I2C.

 1. Shutdown Mode to Minimize Power Consumption
 2. Up to Eight LM75As can be Connected to a Single Bus